open-mmlab/mmdetection/docs/en/user_guides/tracking_config.md

 ## Config File Structure

 There are 3 basic component types under `config/_base_`, i.e., dataset, model and default_runtime.
-Many methods could be easily constructed with one of each like DFF, FGFA, SELSA, SORT, DeepSORT.
+Many methods could be easily constructed with one of each like SORT, DeepSORT.
 The configs that are composed by components from `_base_` are called *primitive*.

 For all configs under the same folder, it is recommended to have only **one** *primitive* config.